Skip to main content

 Research interests

-• numerical methods for PDEs
+• numerical methods for partial differential equations

 • multiscale (finite element) methods

-• numerical homogenization
+• (numerical) homogenization

-• (time-harmonic) wave propagation, Helmholtz and Maxwell equations
+• (time-harmonic) wave propagation: Helmholtz and Maxwell equations

 Teaching